 The gas suppliers deliver the gas from the regional gas distribution networks to the end customers, i.e. households and businesses.
-As of the date of these Listing Particulars, there are 242 gas suppliers in the Czech Republic holding a gas trading licence.
-As of the date of these Listing Particulars, there are 242 active Gas Traders registered with ERO.
+As of the date of these Listing Particulars, there are 241 gas suppliers in the Czech Republic holding a gas trading licence.
+In 2018, the ERO registered 119 active Gas Traders (gas suppliers) which supplied gas to customers during the year.
 Innogy Energie, s.r.o., Pražská plynárenská, a.s., E.ON Energie, a.s. and ČEZ Prodej, a.s. are currently the largest Gas Traders (gas suppliers) in the Czech market.